haojie1/GNSS_SDR_C/README.md

 # GNSS_SDR_C
 This is a software GNSS receiver in C based on the receiver in "A Software-Defined GPS and Galileo Receiver: A Single-Frequency Approach"
 ## Get start
-run "make" command
+step1: run "make" command
+step2: run "./GNSS_Receiver"

-## System requirements
+## Requirements
-gsl libirary is need
+gsl libirary is needed

 ## Test Environment
 code has just tested in ubuntu 20.04.1